Israeli Law Series 2 – Companies Law and Corporate Governance

 - and any person whose acts are considered acts of the company by virtue of law or the articles of association.

 The company shall be directly liable in tort for any civil wrongs committed by its organs.

-Israeli public companies must have at least 7 shareholders and they may offer their shares and debentures to the public on the stock exchange by issuing a prospectus approved by the Securities Authority, or, where there are 35 investors or less, through private placements.
+Israeli public companies must have at least 7 shareholders.
+They may offer their shares and debentures to the public on the stock exchange by issuing a prospectus approved by the Securities Authority, or, where there are 35 investors or less, through private placements.

-Public companies must file financial statements with the Companies Registrar and, if listed on the stock exchange, they must abide by the rules and regulations of the exchange and the Securities Authority.
+Public companies must file financial statements with the Companies Registrar.
+If listed on the stock exchange, they must abide by the regulations of the exchange and the Securities Authority.

 Under the Act, public companies must also hold a general meeting of shareholders at least once a year at which time they must present their managers’ report and audited financial statements.
 Also, public companies must have at least two outside, or independent, directors on the board who serve as representative of the public.

 Israeli private companies, on the other hand, are either limited by shares or by guarantee and may have between 2 to 50 shareholders.
 Transfer of shares by private companies is subject to board approval.

 Furthermore, unlike public companies, private companies may not offer their shares or debentures to the public.
 They are not obligated to publish a prospectus in order to issue securities, or submit audited financial statements to the Registrar of Companies.

 Composition Requirements for Officers